Co-host of “Good Morning Siouxland” and Morning News

 Email JB at email@example.com.

 Woody Gottburg brings over 30 years of Radio and TV experience in Sioux City as KSCJ’s News director.
 Gottburg is a native of Sioux City who was in West High School’s first graduating class in 1973, and obtained his bachelor’s degree from Morningside College in 1978.
 That was the year Don Miller hired him for his first radio job broadcasting Musketeers hockey play by play.
 Woody has previously served as news director and sports director at other city radio stations, and newsroom assignment editor at all three Sioux City TV companies.
 He was also the voice of the Sioux City Musketeers at various times during the hockey teams first 30 years of existence, and broadcast city high school sports and Briar Cliff Basketball for 12 years.
-Woody and his wife Lisa have two sons.
+Woody and click now his wife Lisa have two sons.

 Contact Woody at: News@KSCJ.com & 712-239-2107